nealcaren/a-century-of-negro-migration/progress.md

 - NPC: I think I accidentally put that reference to maps in chapter 6.
 Gone now.

 ### 4/11
 - RS: Back at it again!
-Going to Index page and starting with Canterbury.
+Canterbury, people of-Colonization, as a solution to migration indexed.
 -